-Principle #1: There is a Universal Intelligence in all matter which continually gives to it all its properties and actions, thus maintaining it in existence.
+Royal Principle #1 states: “A Universal Intelligence is in all matter and continually gives to it all its properties and actions, thus maintaining it in existence.”

 Wow, what a year it’s been!
 Where do we go from here?
 Just as the needle of a compass will spin wildly the more you move, when you stop and steady yourself, it will slow and finds its way to true north.
 It always ends up there.